Weekly Washington Healthcare Update

 4. Regulations Open for Comment

+Last week, the Centers for Medicare & Medicaid Services (CMS) released a proposed rule that would update payment policies and rates for both hospital outpatient departments and ambulatory surgical centers (ASCs) for CY 2013.
+The proposed rule will appear in the July 30, 2012, Federal Register.
 CMS will accept comments on the proposed rule until Sept.
 4, 2012.
 A final rule is expected by Nov.
 1, 2012.
-For more information on the CY 2013 proposals for the OPPS and the ASC payment system, please visit the OFR website.
+For more information on the CY 2013 proposals for the OPPS and the ASC payment system, click here.

 Founded in 1998, McGuireWoods Consulting LLC (MWC) is a full-service public affairs firm offering state and federal government relations, national/multistate strategies, infrastructure and economic development, strategic communications and grassroots issue management services.
 McGuireWoods Consulting is a subsidiary of the McGuireWoods LLP law firm and in 2010 was ranked in the Top 20 of The National Law Journal's "The Influence 50," an annual report of the top public affairs firms in Washington, D.C.

 To sign up for the Weekly Washington Healthcare Update, use our online subscription form.